sudhanvaghebbale/ALPI-Another-Lexer-Parser-Interpreter/README.md

 * Go to `SER502-Spring2020-Team26/src/runtime`
 * Check you path for python and swipl by typing  ` where python`, `where swipl`
+* Put these paths in their respective files like so `#!/opt/anaconda3/envs/prolog/bin/python` and `%#!/usr/local/bin/swipl`

 ## How to build and run ALPI?